Wait Time Truth Project · Est. 2026

 Frequently Asked Questions

-WAIT TIME TRUTH
+WAIT TIME ACCURACY

 How accurate are Disney World posted wait times?